 In common with all Flemings, the hull is hand laid and solid fiberglass reinforced with a grid of stringers and frames.
-Vinylester resin is utilized below the waterline on the hull with further protection provided by epoxy barrier coats.
+Vinylester resin is utilized below and above the waterline on the hull with further protection provided by epoxy barrier coats.
 A reasonable five foot draft allows for Bahamas cruising while ensuring that the running gear is protected by a full-length keel which is foam filled and glassed across the top to isolate it from the hull.
 This keel provides nearly a foot length of protection before the running gear.

 Fiberglass fuel tanks

 Heavy duty pantograph windshield wipers